-Child Support in Florida is based on each parent's net income; day-care and health/dental/vision insurance costs for the child(ren), and the number of "overnights" each parent spends with the child(ren).
+Child support in Florida is based on each parent's net income, on day-care and health/dental/vision insurance costs for the child(ren), and the number of "overnights" each parent spends with the child(ren).

-One way to figure child support, once you have these numbers, is to fill out the Child Support Guidelines Worksheet which guides you through the calculations - i.e. what to subtract, divide from what, etc. There are some child support calculators on-line if you search, which may make the right calculations.
-I and most attorneys use family law financial software to help make the calculations.
+One way to calculate child support, once you have these numbers, is to fill out the Child Support Guidelines Worksheet which guides you through the calculations - i.e. what to subtract, divide from what, etc. You can also use the interactive child support form on the Florida Courts website.
+I and most attorneys use family law financial software to make the calculations, and to help make it easier to compare different scenarios.
+In addition, there are some other child support calculators on-line if you search, which may make the right calculations.

 - disputes over what a spouse earns or has the ability to earn, and whether a spouse is voluntarily unemployed or under-employed